 “I think people judge me because of how comfortable I am,” Thomas said “People are quick to judge my sexuality.”

-Dietrich added that he receives all kinds of Facebook messages, texts from unknown numbers and hears made up rumors.
+Jones added that he receives all kinds of Facebook messages, texts from unknown numbers and hears made-up rumors.

 At the end of the day, the men said they love their jobs, accept people for who they are and will always defend the LGBT population.